How to apply for national listing of agricultural and vegetable plant varieties in the UK.

 You can choose to register plants for:

-- agricultural conservation, eg a variety that is naturally found locally and is threatened by genetic erosion
+- agricultural conservation, for example a variety that is naturally found locally and is threatened by genetic erosion

-- vegetable conservation, eg a variety that has been traditionally grown locally and is threatened by genetic erosion
+- vegetable conservation, for example a variety that has been traditionally grown locally and is threatened by genetic erosion